waynefenwick/13-Object-Relational-Mapping/README.md

         * Type in 'SHOW DATABASES;' to see any databases in your account
         * Type in 'DROP DATABASE databasename_db;' to delete a database
         * Type in 'CREATE DATABASE databasename_db;' to create a database
-        * Type in 'SHOW DATABASES;' to verufy database was successfully created
+        * Type in 'SHOW DATABASES;' to verify the database was successfully created
         * Quit mysql with 'quit;'
 6 Open a terminal on the seeds folder
     * Type in ’npm run seed’ to seed the database